tud-pses/PSES-Simulation/README.md

 # PSES Simulation

 This ROS-package provides a simple simulation for the kinematic model, the ultra sonic range sensors and the kinect of the pses robot from the Real Time Systems lab at FG Echtzeitsysteme - Tu-Darmstadt.
-Driving is simulated based on the Ackermann kinematic model (Cars) and does not account for torque, friction or any forces.
+The driving simulation based on the Ackermann kinematic model (Cars) and does not account for torque, friction or any forces.
 Sensory information is simulated by scanning for obstacles on a given 2D grid map at the position of the virtual model of the car.

 ### Prerequisites